MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containers-ad-auth-adutil-tutorial.md

     sudo yum remove adutil
     ```

-1. Run the following commands to install adutil-preview. `ACCEPT_EULA=Y` accepts the preview EULA for adutil, which is placed in the path `/usr/share/adutil/`.
+1. Run the following commands to install adutil-preview. `ACCEPT_EULA=Y` accepts the preview EULA for adutil, the EULA is placed at `/usr/share/adutil/` for reference.

     ```bash
     sudo ACCEPT_EULA=Y yum install -y adutil-preview